homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `minHeatingTemperature` (integer):
 The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. If you own such a model, you can use this setting to adjust the minimum value.
 Leave it empty or undefined to use the default value.

+## Swing modes

+The Home app only has one 'Oscillate' switch, but most Panasonic air conditioning units have two swing directions.
+To make the two compatible, you can use the following settings:

+* The setting `Swing Directions` (`swingModeDirections` in the JSON config) controls which swing direction(s) will be activated when 'Oscillate' is switched on.

+* The setting `Swing Mode Default Position (Left-Right)` (`swingModeDefaultPositionLeftRight` in the JSON config) controls the desired position of the Left-Right flaps when 'Oscillate' is switched off or the swing directions setting (see above) is "Up-Down only".

+* The setting `Swing Mode Default Position (Up-Down)` (`swingModeDefaultPositionUpDown` in the JSON config) controls the desired position of the Up-Down flaps when 'Oscillate' is switched off or the swing directions setting (see above) is "Left-Right only".

 ## Fan speed, Quiet Mode, Powerful Mode